Survey Details and Technical Notes

 The Less Favoured Areas (LFA) classification was established in 1975 as a means to provide support to mountainous and hill farming areas.
 Within the LFA are the Severely Disadvantaged Areas (SDA) and the Disadvantaged Areas (DA).
 The SDA are more environmentally challenging areas and largely upland in character.
 The distinction between LFA and non-LFA farms is generally applied to grazing livestock farms.

-The average economic and physical sizes of farms as estimated from the Farm Business Survey sample and as recorded in the June Survey are shown according to type of farming and size in dataset table 16.
+The average economic and physical sizes of farms as estimated from the Farm Business Survey sample and as recorded in the Census of Agriculture are shown according to type of farming and size in dataset table 16.
 Such comparisons cannot be exact because there are some differences of detail between classification procedure in the FBS and that used in the analysis of holdings in the June Survey.
 In the analysis of the June Survey, Standard Outputs are applied to the cropping and stocking as recorded on the survey day whilst in the Farm Business Survey they are applied to the hectares of crop and average numbers of livestock over the year as a whole.
 Moreover, in the Farm Business Survey, the minimum unit is a whole farm business, which may comprise of more than one holding, while in the June Survey the holdings making up a farm may be treated separately.

 Economic performance